hypra/gla11y/README.md

 This file describes the tool itself.

-The [HOWTO](HOWTO) file describes how to fix the warnings raised by the tool.
+The [HOWTO.md](HOWTO.md) file describes how to fix the warnings raised by the tool.

-The [doc/gla11y](doc/gla11y) file provides rationale for the heuristics used by gla11y.
+The [doc/gla11y.md](doc/gla11y.md) file provides rationale for the heuristics used by gla11y.